MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/secondary-tiles-desktop-pinning.md

         TileSize.Default);
     ```

-3. Obtain the window handle using the **WinRT.Interop.WindowNative.GetWindowHandle** method, where **this** is a pointer to the Window object (whether a WinUI 3 window, WPF window, or WinForms window).
-Use the **WinRT.Interop.InitializeWithWindow.Initialize** method to initialize the secondary tile object with the specified window handle.
+3. Retrieve a window handle, and initialize the secondary tile object with that handle.
+In the code below, `this` is a reference to the Window object (whether a WinUI 3 window, a WPF window, or a WinForms window).
+For more info, see [Retrieve a window handle (HWND)](/windows/apps/develop/ui-input/retrieve-hwnd) and [Display Windows.\*-namespace UI objects](/windows/apps/develop/ui-input/display-ui-objects).

     ```csharp
     var hwnd = WinRT.Interop.WindowNative.GetWindowHandle(this);
     WinRT.Interop.InitializeWithWindow.Initialize(tile, hwnd);
     ```

-    See [Call WinRT COM interop interfaces from .NET 5 or later apps](/windows/apps/desktop/modernize/winrt-com-interop-csharp#configure-a-net-5-desktop-project-to-use-the-c-interop-classes) for more details on these methods.

-4. Finally, request to pin the tile as you would a normal UWP app.
+4. Finally, request to pin the tile as you would in a normal UWP app.

     ```csharp
     // Pin the tile
     bool isPinned = await tile.RequestCreateAsync();

-    // TODO: Update UI to reflect whether user can now either unpin or pin
+    // Here, update UI to reflect whether user can now either unpin or pin
     ```

 ### [C# (Earlier versions of .NET)](#tab/csharp)

-1. Declare the IInitializeWithWindow interface in your app's code with the [ComImport](/dotnet/api/system.runtime.interopservices.comimportattribute) and Guid attribute as shown in the following C# example.
-This example assumes that your code file has a using statement for the System.Runtime.InteropServices namespace.
+1. Declare the **IInitializeWithWindow** interface in your app's code with the [**ComImport**](/dotnet/api/system.runtime.interopservices.comimportattribute) and **Guid** attributes, as shown in the following C# example.
+For this example to compile, your code file will need a `using` directive for the **System.Runtime.InteropServices** namespace.

     ```csharp
     [ComImport]